jondot/sneakers/README.md

 From here, you can continue over to the [Wiki](https://github.com/jondot/sneakers/wiki)

+# Compatibility

+* Sneakers 1.1.x and up (using the new generation Bunny 2.x) - Ruby 2.x.x
+* Sneakers 1.x.x and down - Ruby 1.9.x, 2.x.x

 # Contributing

 Fork, implement, add tests, pull request, get my everlasting thanks and a respectable place here :).